 Whilst I'm one-quarter Polish according to Ancestry, I haven't actually made a babka before this Vegan Chocolate Hazelnut Babka Recipe!
 I like to think it was somehow in my blood though, cause what started as a simple 'I wonder if' test in the kitchen turned out pretty decent upon the first attempt.
-So good actually, that I made a second one right after to take the photos for this blog post and document the recipe steps.

-It was actually seeing the contestants re-create babka on an episode of the Great British Bake Off that inspired me to re-create a vegan version.
 In terms of the dough, a traditional babka is pretty soft and fluffy and a well-risen dough all-together - something that is not as easy to create in the absence of milk and eggs.

 The dough very much reminds me of a brioche-style - sweet, fluffy, and soft both outside and inside, so in order to create this dough base, I've used a similar technique as with my fluffy vegan brioche-style burger buns.